mberl/printf-integer-and-float-examples/README.md

 ## Float

-These examples prints out a float with 3 decimals regardless if you use a integer (5) or float (5.55555):
+These examples prints out a float with 3 decimals regardless if you use a integer (5) or a float (5.55555):

 ```
 printf %.3f 5